Amsterdam/signals-frontend/docs/adr/0007-typescript.md

 ## Consequences

 - Webpack and linting need to be set up accordingly.
-- When transitioning te TypeScript we need to take unit tests along as well.
+- When transitioning to TypeScript we need to take unit tests along as well.
 - When we start using GraphQL we can use generated TypeScript interfaces.